xenify-io/litepaper/README.md

 ## ◽️ Advanced Cross-chain Aggregator Capabilities

 A standout feature that sets Xenify apart from the rest is that we're a cross-chain meta aggregator of aggregators.
 Yes, it's a mouthful, but bear with us!
-By leveraging ChainZap's cutting-edge technology, we're able to revolutionize the way users move between chains.
+By leveraging ChainZap's cutting-edge technology, we're able to revolutionise the way users move between chains.
 This means users have unparalleled access to competitive rates and exceptional liquidity from various aggregators across multiple blockchains.
 With Xenify, swapping between chains has never been more seamless and efficient, breaking down barriers and fostering a more interconnected DeFi ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Emphasis on Equity and Long-term Investment

 Xenify places great emphasis on equity and long-term investments.
 We believe in empowering our users to reap the rewards of our protocol's growth and token value appreciation.
 By holding a stake in Xenify, users have the opportunity to become a part of our success and stand to potentially generate passive income through staking XNF.
-To accomplish this, we've developed a range of robust features designed to maximize your benefits as a Xenify user:
+To accomplish this, we've developed a range of robust features designed to maximise your benefits as a Xenify user:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)